 - Controls oil production: "Peppermint works to prevent excess oil from forming on your surface, which, as a result, lowers the chance of acne," says Frieling.
 While too strong and irritating to be applied directly onto your entire face, peppermint oil is most effective in tandem with other acne-fighters, she says.
-Similarly, peppermint oil may be beneficial for use on the scalp and address dandruff and seborrheic dermatitis issues.
+As such, peppermint oil might be beneficial for use on the scalp in addressing dandruff and seborrheic dermatitis issues.

-- Minimizes itching and inflammation: Peppermint oil is a powerful skin soother; in fact, one study found it to be an effective topical treatment for patients combatting chronic itch.
-"Topical peppermint oil has been used to relieve itch, irritation, and inflammation," says Doyle.
+- Minimizes itching and inflammation: Peppermint oil is a powerful skin soother; it can be an effective topical treatment for patients combatting chronic itch: "Topical peppermint oil has been used to relieve itch, irritation, and inflammation," says Doyle.
 The high concentration of menthol, up to 50 percent, is responsible for peppermint oil's cooling properties—it's the reason why minty products tend to both smell and feel refreshing.
 Along with working directly on the skin, menthol can also relieve pain.
 As such, topical peppermint oil can help with headaches and provide relief to achy muscles.

 - Has antiviral properties: In addition to fighting bacteria, peppermint oil can also be effective against viruses, specifically the herpes virus, says Doyle.
-(A 2003 study also confirmed this statement.)
 So the next time a cold sore pops up, you can try dabbing a little bit of peppermint oil onto it—just make sure it's diluted (more on that to come).

 Side Effects of Peppermint Oil